UltraViolet28/UltraViolet28/README.md

 Hello there :wave:

-I’m a Pre-Final Year Undergraduate Student in the field of Electronics and Communication Engineering at Visvesvaraya National Institue of Technology, Nagpur, India.
+I’m a Final Year Undergraduate Student in the field of Electronics and Communication Engineering at Visvesvaraya National Institue of Technology, Nagpur, India.
 I'm quite passionate about Robotics and the Maths behind it.
 I believe that every problem in this world can be solved with the advancement of technology.

 More about me: